mwangaumuruga/cyberSecurity/recon/readme.md

 https://intelbase.is
-IntelBase is a project described as "A better way to collect intelligence," which suggests it is a software tool, likely for open-source intelligence (OSINT). should update recon with osint and passive and
+IntelBase is a project described as "A better way to collect intelligence," which suggests it is a software tool, likely for open-source intelligence (OSINT). should update recon with osint and passive and active recon